Mohammed-Hammood/market/README.md

+# Market app
+- React app download displays different products,
+- can filter, shows how many products per page, search by title, brand name, or description.
+- The application can be easily installed on mobile devices.
+- The application deployed on (https://online-market-1.vercel.app)[https://online-market-1.vercel.app]

+### Stack
+- `Backend` NodeJs, Express
+- `Frontend` React, TypeScript, Effector

+## How to install the application?
+- Clone the application to your locall machine `git clone repository_url`
+- Install the dependances `yarn install`
+- Run the application `yarn dev`

+## How to install the application on mobile devices?
+- Open the https://online-market-1.vercel.app in your browser and install it from options

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.